 The Science Behind Houseboat Amazon

-We sailed on a houseboat, during high water season, along the Alto Rio Juruá watershed in western Brazil, to conduct the first ever full mammal survey of this remote region in search for a monkey that has not been seen alive there in over 80 years.
+During high water season, we sailed a houseboat along the Upper Rio Juruá watershed in western Brazil, to conduct the first-ever full mammal survey of this remote region, and to search for a monkey that had not been seen alive by science in over 80 years.
 We showed the world what real science and real adventure look like!
 And if you follow our blogs, podcasts and documentaries, you can continue to participate in real science and adventure along with us!

 We started with a museum mystery.
 In the 1930s, the Olalla Brothers, known for their collection of wild animals for museums, hunted 36 individuals of the now missing saki monkeys.
 The skins from these monkeys are now preserved in four different museums.

-When Houseboat Amazon expedition leader Dr. Laura K. Marsh revised the saki monkey genus [Here (Part I) and Here (Part 2)] she discovered that one species, Pithecia vanzolinii, had not been seen or photographed alive since they were originally collected in the 1930s.
+When Houseboat Amazon expedition leader Dr. Laura K. Marsh revised the saki monkey genus [Here (Part I) and Here (Part 2)], she discovered that one species, Pithecia vanzolinii, had not been seen or photographed alive since they were originally collected in the 1930s.
 They seemed to have vanished from science.
 All science knew about this species was from the skins and skulls.
-We could only guess about how they lived, what they ate, and how the fit into their ecosystem.
-Now we have a rainforest detective story.
+We could only guess about how they lived, what they ate, and how they fit into their ecosystem.
+Thus we had a rainforest detective story.

 We conducted surveys to document all of the amazing mammals in the watershed and to search for the missing monkey using four small canoes.
-These ventured out from the houseboat base daily, each with a guide and 1 or 2 researchers.
-Each small boat had a GoPro video camera and all team members documented findings using video and still cameras.
-We also deployed camera traps.
+We ventured out from the houseboat “floating research base” every day.
+Each of the team members worked with a local guide in terra firme, igarapes, or flooded and unflooded forest.

 We used all kinds of tech in the field and on the houseboat including: GoPros, Nikon and Canon cameras for stills and videos, a Panasonic AC90 camcorder, night cameras, GPS, computers, and drones for searching from above, helping us to identify open waterways and collect video about the uncharted forest canopy.

-We will not just be looking for the target species.
-Because there has never been an expedition for mammals into this area, we will record the full compliment of expected rainforest creatures: caimen, piranha, anacondas, jaguars, tapirs, capyberra, pink dolphins, 15 species of primates—a total of 80 species of mammals—AND thousands of birds, insects, reptiles, and fish.
+We did not just look for the target species.
+Because there had never been an expedition for mammals, including primates, into this area, our team recorded all kinds of amazing rainforest creatures: caimen, piranhas, anacondas, jaguars, pumas, ocelots, tapirs, capyberra, pink and grey dolphins, otters, twenty species of primates—a total of 80 species of mammals—AND thousands of birds, insects, reptiles, and fish!

 The region where these monkeys were last seen is one of the last bastions of intact rainforest of incredible biodiversity, with the potential of >600 bird, >200 mammal, and >130 amphibian species.
 The watershed, some 43,000 square miles, does not fall within Brazilian nationally protected habitat.

-A very important part of our survey work will involve meeting people in rural communities and indigenous zones who know the area well and who can tell us about what they hunt for food.
+A very important part of our survey work involved meeting people in rural communities who knew the area well and who could tell us about what they hunted for food.

-Although this region is remote and difficult to access, the region is increasingly encroached upon by the expanding demands of urban populations.
-Local rural villages, indigenous people, including “uncontacted” tribes near Envira, are hunting and fishing without limits.
-Worrisome potential future plans by the Brazilian government to incorporate the watershed into Florestas Nacionais, allowing for timber extraction concessions with roads, large trucks, and wholesale deforestation.
+Although this region is remote and difficult to access, it is increasingly encroached upon by the expanding demands of urban populations.
+Local rural villagers hunt and fish without limits.
+Worrisome potential future plans by the Brazilian government to incorporate the watershed into Florestas Nacionais would allow large-scale timber extraction concessions with roads, large trucks, and wholesale deforestation.
 Greater governmental influence would also allow for continued exploration for oil.
 Finding even a modest reserve would mean devastation to the waterways, the people, and the forest.
-The fear in far southwestern Amazonia is that the study region will become part of the “Arc of Deforestation” that has ravaged nearby Rondonia.
+The fear in far western Amazonia is that the study area will become part of the “Arc of Deforestation” that has ravaged nearby Rondonia.

-We are engaged in “muddy boots” research involving high-tech activities that call attention to this remarkable species-rich area of the Amazon.
+We were engaged in “muddy boots” research involving high-tech activities that called attention to this remarkable species-rich area of the Amazon.

-To do this, we are promoting international collaboration through our excellent social media campaign, which will include a wide global audience making it possible for rural, local, and city school children, students, and public to participate.
+To do this, we promoted international collaboration through our excellent social media campaign, which included a wide global audience and made it possible for rural, local, and city school children, students, and the public to participate.

 Find your passion hidden in a tangle of vines, the splash of a pink dolphin, or the flutter of a giant blue morpho’s wings.
 And maybe, just maybe, find it in a fluffy missing monkey.